friedcroco070801/wumpus-world/README.md

 # System requirement:
 The application is designed to be used on Android devices with Android version 4.1 and newer.

-# Installing:
-## For Android
-- *Step 1*: Download "wumpus-1.0.0.apk" file in folder \release.
-- *Step 2*: Install the app.
-Make sure that your device allows applications from outside the Google Play Store to be installed.
-- *Step 3*: Enjoy the game!

 # Some screenshots:
 <p align="center">
 <img src="screenshot/screen1.png" width="480" height="270">